TISUnion/PrimeBackup/docs/config.md

 #### targets

-The target files / directories to make backups
+The target files / directories to make backups.
+They can also be [gitignore flavor](http://git-scm.com/docs/gitignore) patterns

 Usually you need to add the name(s) of your world folder(s) here